marckassay/CFO/README.md

 	"*"

 ## WebApplication
-This is web application is using ASP .NET MVC, Angular and Bootstrap.
+This web application is using ASP .NET MVC, Angular and Bootstrap.
 The current IP address is the following: http://104.209.185.221:8080/